Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Model and Problem Formulation

 In online Fisher markets, a central planner needs to make an allocation $\x_t$ (or a pricing decision $\p^t$) instantaneously upon the arrival of each user $t \in [n]$.
-The allocation or pricing decisions made by the central planner depend on the information set $\I_t$ available to it at the time of arrival of each user.
-Some examples of the information sets $\I_t$ include the distribution $\D$ from which users' budget and utility parameters are drawn, the history of past user allocations, i.e., $\{ \x_{t'} \}_{t' = 1}^{t-1}$, and the history of budget and utility parameters of users that have arrived prior to user $t$, i.e., $(w_{t'}, \u_{t'})_{t' =1}^{t-1}$.
-Under a given information set $\I_t$, the allocations $\x_t$ (or pricing decisions $\p^t$) for each user are specified by a policy $\ppi^A = (\pi_1, \ldots, \pi_n)$ (or $\ppi^P = (\pi_1, \ldots, \pi_n)$), where $\x_t = \pi_t^A(\I_t)$ (or $\p^t = \pi_t^P(\I_t)$).
+The allocation or pricing decisions depend on the information set $\I_t$ available to the central planner at the time of arrival of each user.
+Examples of the information sets $\I_t$ include the distribution $\D$ from which users' budget and utility parameters are drawn, the history of user allocations, i.e., $\{ \x_{t'} \}_{t' = 1}^{t-1}$, and the history of budget and utility parameters, i.e., $(w_{t'}, \u_{t'})_{t' =1}^{t-1}$~\citep{li2020simple,online-agrawal}.
+Under a given information set $\I_t$, the allocations $\x_t$ (or pricing decisions $\p^t$) are specified by a policy $\ppi^A = (\pi_1^A, \ldots, \pi_n^A)$ (or $\ppi^P = (\pi_1^P, \ldots, \pi_n^P)$), where $\x_t = \pi_t^A(\I_t)$ (or $\p^t = \pi_t^P(\I_t)$).
 Here the superscript ``$A$'' refers to an allocation-based policy, while the superscript ``$P$'' refers to a pricing-based policy.
-Note that when the central planner makes pricing decisions $\p^t = \pi_t^P(\I_t)$ for each user, the corresponding allocations $\x_t$ are given by the optimal solution to Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon3} given the price vector $\p^t$.
+Note that when the central planner sets prices $\p^t = \pi_t^P(\I_t)$ for each user, the corresponding allocations $\x_t$ are given by the optimal solution to Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon1} given the price $\p^t$.
 For the remainder of this work, since we focus on designing pricing policies, we drop the superscript in the notation for conciseness and use $\ppi$ to refer to a pricing policy.
-However, we do mention that our pricing policies have corresponding allocation-based analogues, as elucidated for one of our designed algorithms (Algorithm~\ref{alg:AlgoProbKnownDiscrete}) in Section~\ref{sec:adaptiveExEq}, and that both pricing and allocation policies are closely connected to each other by duality.
+However, we do note that our pricing policies have allocation-based analogues, as elucidated for one of our algorithms (Algorithm~\ref{alg:AlgoProbKnownDiscrete}) in Section~\ref{sec:adaptiveExEq}, and that both pricing and allocation policies are closely connected to each other by duality.